levoxtrip/TKB/docs/topics/Shader/FRAGMENT/03_AlgorithmicDrawing.md

 ```

 ## Gradient
-To draw a gradient between two colors we can use `mix()` functions and map the colors on the pixel position on the screen.
+To draw a gradient between two colors we can use `mix()` functions and map the colors depending on an
+interpolation value.
+For the interpolation value can for example use the pixel position on the screen.
 `mix(color1,color2,st.x)`

 <iframe height="300" style="width: 100%;" scrolling="no" title="Mixing Colors Gradient" src="https://codepen.io/levoxtrip/embed/ZYzRzQW?default-tab=html%2Cresult&editable=true" frameborder="no" loading="lazy" allowtransparency="true" allowfullscreen="true">